Day 1 – Welcome to Cape Town, South Africa

 (B, L, D)

 Enjoy your last game activity in the Okavango before transferring to the airstrip for your light air craft transfer to Maun Airport.
-Fly to Johannesburg where you will connect with your onward flight to the US.
+Fly to Johannesburg where you will connect with your onward flight.